Wave energy converters as offshore wind farm guardians: a pathway to resilient ocean systems: Methods

-Next, the bodies must be modeled in the computational grid.
-In SWAN, bodies are modeled as "obstacles" with a specified position, length, and transmission and reflection coefficient.
-The transmission and reflection coefficients act as multipliers to the energy density at the grid lines that intersect with an obstacle line.
-They affect the propagation terms in Eq. \ref{specactbal} ($\frac{\partial N}{\partial t}$, $\frac{\partial c_{x} N}{\partial x}$, $\frac{\partial c_{y} N}{\partial y}$), initially ignoring dependence on $\sigma$ and $\theta$.
-Specific details on the numerical implementation of the coefficients can be found in the SWAN documentation \citep{SWAN_sourceforge}.
-For this study, four configurations are modeled in SWAN.
-The cases are a regular array of three bodies, a staggered array of three bodies, a regular array of six bodies, and a staggered array of six bodies, shown in Figure \ref{fig:swan_configs}.
-The interaction between the near-field and far-field models is graphically described in Fig. \ref{fig:numsys}.
+In SWAN, the devices are modeled as "obstacles" with a specified position, length, and transmission and reflection coefficient.
+The transmission ($K_t$) and reflection ($K_r$) coefficients defined above act as multipliers to the energy density at the grid lines that intersect with an obstacle line.
+Specific details on the numerical implementation of the coefficients can be found in the SWAN documentation \cite{SWAN_sourceforge}.
+A depiction of how the hydrodynamic and far-field solvers interact is shown in Fig. \ref{fig:numsys}.